ERbittuu/Rest/README.md

 ## Rest `default` setting option

 1. showLogs(Bool): Rest will print logs for you or not, the default is true
-2. origin(Bool): Webservice origin for all request. (will remove in next version)
-3. timeout(Double): Webservice timeout in second.
+2. timeout(Double): Webservice timeout in second.
-4. index(Int): Webservice index use for debugging.
+3. index(Int): Webservice index use for debugging.
-5. activityIndicatorDisplay(Bool): Network Activity Indicator display default is true.
+4. activityIndicatorDisplay(Bool): Network Activity Indicator display default is true.
-6. statusCodes([Int]): The expected status call for the call, Default is from any[].
+5. statusCodes([Int]): The expected status call for the call, Default is from any[].
-7. cachePolicy: The NSURLRequest CachePolicy for Rest request
+6. cachePolicy: The NSURLRequest CachePolicy for Rest request

+## RestRequired *Protocol*
+If you want to user Rest then must extend RestRequired `protocol` in your service wrapper file.

+Two things you need to set...
+1. Domain url as origin(`String`)
+2. End points enums

+`Then just use Your class name and call()... your services`

 ## RestOption for setting different option for web service